I Have A Plan For Me

 Another friend said they couldn't imagine sharing their life the way I share mine, that they'd lose their special relationship with themselves, the things only they know.

 I thought about it and realized I'm not sure there's anything that at least one other human being on this planet doesn't know about me.
 I've made my vulnerability my mission.
-I've served it by making myself accessible, open, and trusting to every person I encounter.
+I've served it by making myself accessible, open, and trusting to every person and experience I encounter.

 And this nourishes me when the outcome is good.
 But it hurts me when I become accessible to something I am not aligned with.